From words to vectors

 print(list(available_models))

-We will download the google News model with:
+We will download the Google News model with:

-We can do some basic checkups such as showing how many words are in the vocabulary (i.e., for how many words do we have an available vector), what is the total number of dimensions in each vector, and print the components of a vector for a given word:
+We can do some basic checks, such as showing how many words are in the vocabulary (i.e., for how many words do we have an available vector), what is the total number of dimensions in each vector, and print the components of a vector for a given word:

 PYTHON